-Composite overwrapping, pressure testing and finishing operations are carried out at Luxfer Gas Cylinders in Riverside, California U.S.A.
+Composite overwrapping, pressure testing and finishing operations are carried out at Luxfer Gas Cylinders facilities in France or the U.S.A.

-Reinforcing carbon fiber in an epoxy matrix contributes most of the strength of full-wrap carbon composite cylinders.
-Fibers are impregnated with epoxy resin and applied to the liner by computer-controlled filament-winding machines that ensure correct placement of each fiber.
+Reinforcing carbon fibre in an epoxy matrix contributes most of the strength of full-wrap carbon composite cylinders.
+Fibres are impregnated with epoxy resin and applied to the liner by computer-controlled filament-winding machines that ensure correct placement of each fibre.
+An identification label is applied and the cylinder sidewall is then overwrapped with a layer of fibreglass.